Conditions for use of the service

 Copy animations to your own server if you expect heavy traffic.
 Do the same for any other large objects.
 We have good bandwidth, but sites with heavy traffic which links directly to our animations, can use more bandwidth than we have taken into account.
 It is desirable that you inform your users about the time you retrieved the data so that they can consider whether they look at outdated data.

 Add a User Agent-string (UA) in the request with the application/domain name and version number.
-You may also include your email address; this is a requirement if we cannot find any contact details on your website.
+You may also include a company email address (e.g. firstname.lastname@example.org); this is a requirement if we cannot find any contact details on your website.
+Company email addresses are not considered personal information for GDPR and other privacy purposes.

 Deliberate breach of our TOS, as well as trying to circumvent traffic rate limiting measures will result in a permanent ban in the use of our services.